Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Depth-based Local Center Clustering

 where $\mathbb{I}$ denotes the indicator function. \end{thm}

 If $r_{i}(\vecx_j)=1$, then $\vecx_j$ is characterized as the center of the subset $\vecN_i$.
-We define central points of $\vecN_i$ as a local center.
+We define the central point of $\vecN_i$ as a local center.
 These local centers can be understood as representative points for the entire dataset $\mathbf{X}$.

 \textbf{Notes:} \begin{enumerate} \item While $\vecx_i$ is deepest in $\vecX_{Ri}$ by construction, it is not generally deepest in $\vecN_i$, as illustrated in Figure \ref{fig:irisLC}. \item There should be less than $n$ unique local centers due to the occurrence of shared local centers among the sets $\vecN_i$.
 The \emph{frequency} of a local center, denoted by $f$, is defined as the number of neighborhoods that share this local center. \end{enumerate}